 MPR/Gary Eichten Fellowship

 In response to a gift to Minnesota Public Radio, the College of St. Benedict and St. John's University is pleased to offer two student fellowships at $5,000 each for full-time, summer internships with Minnesota Public Radio (MPR).
-Over the next two summers (2013-2014), one student from the College of St. Benedict and one student from St. John's University, will be selected to serve as MPR/Gary Eichten Fellows.
+Next summer (2014), one student from the College of St. Benedict and one student from St. John's University, will be selected to serve as MPR/Gary Eichten Fellows.
 Selected students will complete an internship at MPR, located in downtown St. Paul, learning the basics of news writing, reporting and production with a goal to write and produce material for MPR newscasts.
 This prestigious fellowship opportunity was created in honor of Gary Eichten, a 1969 St. John's University graduate, who wore many hats during his award-winning, 40-plus year career at Minnesota Public Radio.

 Please note, students will not be allowed to have any other paid employment during the ten-week fellowship.
 Fellowship stipends will be paid directly to the student by MPR, along with reimbursement for parking or bus costs incurred.